Universally unique identifier: Version 2 (date–time and MAC address, DCE security version)

-Version-2 UUIDs are similar to version 1, except that the least significant 8 bits of the clock sequence are replaced by a "local domain" number, and the least significant 32 bits of the timestamp are replaced by an integer identifier meaningful within the specified local domain.
+Version-2 UUIDs are similar to version 1, except that the least significant 8 bits of the clock sequence are replaced by a "local domain" number, and the least significant 32 bits of the 60-bit Gregorian timestamp are replaced by an integer identifier meaningful within the specified local domain.
 On POSIX systems, local-domain numbers 0 and 1 are for user ids (UIDs) and group ids (GIDs) respectively, and other local-domain numbers are site-defined.
 On non-POSIX systems, all local domain numbers are site-defined.

-The ability to include a 40-bit domain/identifier in the UUID comes with a tradeoff.
-On the one hand, 40 bits allow about 1 trillion domain/identifier values per node ID.
-On the other hand, with the clock value truncated to the 28 most significant bits, compared to 60 bits in version 1, the clock in a version 2 UUID will "tick" only once every 429.49 seconds, a little more than 7 minutes, as opposed to every 100 nanoseconds for version 1.
-And with a clock sequence of only 6 bits, compared to 14 bits in version 1, only 64 unique UUIDs per node/domain/identifier can be generated per 7-minute clock tick, compared to 16,384 clock sequence values for version 1.
+Thus, version-2 UUIDs are a way to combine a 32-bit local, node-scoped identifier of a specified 8-bit type ("domain") with the identifier of the node and a Gregorian-origin timestamp, transforming the node-scoped identifier into one that is universally unique.
+The tradeoff is that the timestamp is low-res in comparison to the timestamps in version 1, ticking only once every 429.49 seconds, a little more than 7 minutes, quite different from the 100 nanosecond ticks in version 1.